yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-home.markdown

 {%wbr%}

-You can download all examples presented here from [GitHub](https://github.com/Gigaspaces/xapnet-tutorial).
+You can download all examples presented here from {%git https://github.com/Gigaspaces/xapnet-tutorial%}.
 Feel free to clone, fork and contribute to the tutorial code.

 {%vbar title=Download and Install XAP%}
 GigaSpaces XAP.NET is packaged as a standard Windows Installer package (.msi file).
-After you have downloaded the latest version of XAP.NET from the [downloads page](http://www.gigaspaces.com/xap-download), start the installation by double-clicking the msi file, and the installation wizard will pop up and guide you through the installation process.
+After you have downloaded [{%download%}](http://www.gigaspaces.com/xap-download) the latest version, start the installation by double-clicking the msi file, and the installation wizard will pop up and guide you through the installation process.

 {%endvbar%}